TaoWu974/TaoWu974.github.io/_projects/pa_project.md

 E-GASPAD was validated on two challenging real-world cases:

-- A **27–31 GHz class-AB PA**, where all specifications were met within ~516 simulations (~52 hours), compared to over 1000 simulations for prior methods.
+- A **27–31 GHz class-AB PA**, where all 7 specifications were met within ~516 simulations (~52 hours), compared to over 1000 simulations for prior methods.
-- A **24–31 GHz wideband Doherty PA**, achieving stringent specs across 7 GHz bandwidth in ~574 simulations (~60 hours), demonstrating both speed and design quality:contentReference[oaicite:2]{index=2}.
+- A **24–31 GHz wideband Doherty PA**, achieving 10 stringent specs across 7 GHz bandwidth in ~574 simulations (~60 hours), demonstrating both speed and design quality.

 Compared to traditional approaches, early trials show:
 * **>2× faster convergence**